ThoughtWorks-SEA/developer-training/docs/backend/express-env-variable.md

 But for Windows, if it is PowerShell, an env var is set this way: `$env:NODE_ENV="production"` CMD will set it this way: `set NODE_ENV=production`.

-Therefore, different team members with computers of different operating systems will stumble having to use the same way of setting an enviornment variable.
+Therefore, different team members with computers of different operating systems will stumble having to use the same way of setting an environment variable.
 The above scripts will not work.

 We can use a npm package to help us.
 It is called **cross-env**.